sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

 great to give you a sense of just how much more there is, for example:

--  **Nonlinear regression.** When discussing regression in chapter :doc:`Correlation and linear regression <../Ch12/Ch12_Regression>`, we saw that regression assumes that the relationship between predictors and outcomes is linear.
-On the other hand, when we talked about the simpler problem of correlation, we saw that there exist tools (e.g., Spearman correlations) that are able to assess non-linear relationships between variables.
+-  **Nonlinear regression.** When discussing regression in chapter :doc:`../Ch12/Ch12_Regression`, we saw that regression assumes that the relationship between predictors and outcomes is linear.
+On the other hand, hen we talked about the simpler problem of correlation, we saw that there exist tools (e.g., Spearman correlations) that are able to assess non-linear relationships between variables.
 There are a number of tools in statistics that can be used to do non-linear regression.
 For instance, some non-linear regression models assume that the relationship between predictors and outcomes is monotonic (e.g., isotonic regression), while others assume that it is smooth but not necessarily monotonic (e.g., Lowess regression), while others assume that the relationship is of a known form that happens to be nonlinear (e.g., polynomial regression).

 -  **Logistic regression.** Yet another variation on regression occurs when the outcome variable is binary |nominal|, multinomial |nominal| (several groups)